EnchantmentEngine/EnchantmentEngine/README.md

 ### Pre-Requisites

-To install Napster Engine locally, the following pre-reqs are required.
+To install Enchantment Engine locally, the following pre-reqs are required.

 - Linux, Mac, or Windows (via WSL2)
 - Node.js v22 or later ([`nvm`](https://github.com/nvm-sh/nvm) is recommended)
 - Docker.
-(Although Docker is technically optional, running Napster Engine requires starting up half a dozen different services, and using Docker Compose will make your life dramatically easier.)
+(Although Docker is technically optional, running Enchantment Engine requires starting up half a dozen different services, and using Docker Compose will make your life dramatically easier.)
 - MariaDB and Redis.
 (If you're using Docker, containers for MariaDB and Redis will automatically be started up.)

 ### Getting Started